-Warrumbungle Shire is a local government area in the central western region of New South Wales.
+The Warrumbungle Shire is a local government area in the central western region of New South Wales.
 The shire is also a meeting place for the nations of our traditional owners and custodian of the land.
 The northern part of the shire is home to the Gamilaraay people while the southern part of the shire is home to the Wiradjuri people.
 Also the nations of the Weilwan and Kawambarai (Werriri) come into the Shire on the western border.
-The Shire is traversed by the Newell Highway and the Golden Highway.
-Warrumbungle National Park, Coolah Tops and Siding Spring Observatory are major tourist attractions for the Shire.
-Indigenous history, traditions and culture are recognised as important aspects of Warrumbungle Shire, which was traditionally built on agricultural pursuits with the early establishment of wool growing and beef cattle production followed by cereal cropping and today a burgeoning vine growing and horticultural industry.
+The Shire is traversed by the Newell Highway.
+The Warrumbungle mountain range and Warrumbungles National Park are major tourist attractions for the Shire.
+The history, traditions and culture are being recognised as an important part of the Shire's history.
+The Shire was traditionally built on agricultural pursuits with the early establishment of wool growing and beef cattle production followed by cereal cropping and today a burgeoning vine growing and horticultural industry.